KwiatLab/Quantum-Tomography/README_developer.md

 # Developer guide

+> [!TIP]
+> Always work from the root directory of the repository.

 ## Setup

 Always use the latest version of Python when developing this project.

 This project uses [uv](https://docs.astral.sh/uv/) for dependency and project management.
-To install uv, you can follow the [install instructions](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) for your OS.
+To install uv, follow the [install instructions](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer).

 A few of the most useful uv commands are shown below.
 See the [uv project guide](https://docs.astral.sh/uv/guides/projects) for more information about working on projects with uv.